TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/mcelf_landing_page.md

 \cond SOC_AM263X || SOC_AM263PX || SOC_AM261X

-\note RPRC format would be deprecated from SDK 11.00 release onwards.
-MCELF would be the default application format going forward.
+\note RPRC format has been deprecated from SDK 11.00 release onwards.
+MCELF is the default application format.

 \endcond

 ## Introduction

-Multicore ELF, or MCELF is a new application image format different from the existing RPRC format.
+Multicore ELF, or MCELF is a new application image format different from the older RPRC format.
 Unlike a proprietary format like RPRC, multicore elf is based on the widely recognized ELF (Executable and Linkable format) standard.
 This ensures seamless compatibility with industry-standard tools and platforms.